-- Customize a solution that fits your situation – Every situation can differ based on location, operation type, time of year, and the personnel on-staff.
+- Customize a solution that fits your situation – Every situation can differ based on location, operation type, time of year, and the personnel on staff.
 Keep all situations in mind when creating a strategy and solution to make your environment(s) safer.

 Install reliable and proper equipment – Installing safe equipment such as dock gangways that have reliable usage will help greatly decrease the potential for on-job risks.
-Purchasing equipment from a reputable company that can fit your situation(s) is key to have equipment you can trust.
+Purchasing equipment from a reputable company that can fit your situation(s) is key to have the equipment you can trust.
 Not only do your employees need to trust one another, but they also need to trust the equipment they are working with.
 If the craftsmanship of the equipment is sub-par then damages can occur and employees will be unsafe.

 What is a gangway?

-Invest in training for new and existing employees – Training and knowledge is power.
+Invest in training for new and existing employees – Training and knowledge are power.
 This power gives employees the ability to act safe, be safe, and prevent unsafe situations for themselves and others.
 Take the time to set up training programs on best practices, company processes, and how to operate the equipment safely.
 While it may not be relevant in the present, it could save a life in the future.

 The motivation for a safer work environment needs to be instilled from the top down.
-Each employee needs to be on-board to make the optimal safe work environment.
+Each employee needs to be on board to make the optimal safe work environment.
 This means every employee needs to be involved in training, certain decisions, and all feedback.